-One World Trade Center, also known as ‘Freedom Tower’, is the main building of the rebuilt World Trade Center Complex in Lower Manhattan, New York City.
+One World Trade Center is the main building of the rebuilt World Trade Center Complex in Lower Manhattan, New York City.

-However, the attraction that tourists visit is the observational deck called ‘One World Observatory’.
+The main attraction in this complex, which the tourists visit, is the observational deck called ‘One World Observatory’.

 Location of One World Observatory